Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Disjoint complements

 Next we turn to the right disjoint complement which we define in a similar manner as the left disjoint complement, but the situation is slightly more complicated.
 Let $A$ be a mixed lattice subspace and consider the set $\Ss(A)=\{x\geq 0:z\lenv x=0 \; \textrm{ for all } \; z\in A_{sp} \}$.
-It is easy to see that $\Ss(A)$ is closed under multiplication by positive scalars.
+It is easy to see that $\Ss(A)$ is closed under multiplication by positive scalars, \blue{by using a similar argument as in the proof of Theorem \ref{pos_disj}}.
 However, in general, $\Ss(A)$ is not closed under addition (see Example \ref{rdisjoint_esim}).